 Research and Discussions

 Many clubs will have “homework” or delegate out research for their members to complete.
 Typically, the club will identify a target sector or type of investment, then delegate out companies to research.
-At the next meeting, the club will regroup and discuss their findings.
+At the next meeting, the club will regroup and discuss its findings.

 Finally, don’t forget the education piece.
 While you don’t have to do it every meeting, it is a great idea to have presenters educate members on various topics.
-Many clubs even invite in speakers to share stories and information with the club.
+Many clubs even invite speakers to share stories and information with the club.
 This is a great way to mix it up (so it doesn’t get boring), while still being helpful and educational.

 - Have Some Fun